beyarkay/masters-thesis/src/05_results.md

 }{\textit{Isaac Asimov}}

 This chapter will discuss the results obtained from the experiments described in Chapter \ref{chap:methodology}.
-The performance of each model is described in subsections
+The performance of each model type is discussed in \ref{sec:05-discussion-of-each-model}.
+Section
-\ref{sec:05-in-depth-cusum} (CuSUM),
-\ref{sec:05-in-depth-hmm} (HMMs),
-\ref{sec:05-in-depth-svm} (SVMs),
-\ref{sec:05-in-depth-hffnn} (HFFNNs), and
-\ref{sec:05-in-depth-ffnn} (FFNNs).

-Section \ref{sec:05-best-performing-51-class-classifier} looks at all trained models on the 51-class training dataset and evaluates their performance.
+\ref{sec:05-best-performing-51-class-classifier} looks at all trained models on the 51-class training dataset and evaluates their performance.
 As _Ergo_ requires real-time inference, Section \ref{time-comparison} compares the inference and training times of each model.
+Section \ref{ratio-comparison}
-Section \ref{ratio-comparison} assesses the training and validation performance of each model as an indicator of the model's susceptibility to overfitting on the training data, which, in turn, could lead to subpar performance on unseen observations.
-Section \ref{test-set-eval}
+assesses the training and validation performance of each model as an indicator of the model's susceptibility to overfitting on the training data, which, in turn, could lead to subpar performance on unseen observations.
+Section
-evaluates the best performing model on the unseen test set.
+\ref{test-set-eval} evaluates the best performing model on the unseen test set.

 # Discussion of each model \label{sec:05-discussion-of-each-model}